apache/james-project/src/adr/0042-applicative-read-repairs.md

 Another classical mechanism in eventual consistent system is called hinted-handoff.
 It consist at retries (during a given period) when "replicating" data to other replica.
-We also already have a similar mechanism in James as we retry several time failures when writing data to denormalization table.
+We also already have a similar mechanism in James as we retry several times failures when writing data to denormalization table.
 Hard shut-down however defeats this strategy that is otherwise efficient to limit inconsistencies across denormalization tables.

 ## References